Symmetry-induced fragmentation and dissipative time crystal: Breaking the symmetry: prethermal time crystal

 where $\rho_n$ is to be determined.
 In the following, we first show that an exact non-dissipative eigenmode of $\mathcal{L}$ can be constructed following Eq.~(\ref{eq:rhoinfty}) in the thermodynamic limit $L,N\rightarrow \infty$.
 This would help us to understand the more relevant case of finite $L$ and $N$.

-A key observation here is that each excitation basis state $|k_{N_e},\dots k_1\rangle$ can be mapped to an irreducible representation of the permutation group.
-This is because the operations $\hat{K}|k_{N_e},\dots k_1\rangle$ and $\hat{K}^\dag|k_{N_e},\dots k_1\rangle$ respectively correspond to the restriction and induction of the irreducible representation with the partition $[k_{N_e},\dots k_1]$~\cite{supp}.
-Such a structure is illustrated in Fig.~\ref{Fig3}(a), where the expansion coefficients (marked in red) of $(\hat{K}^\dag)^n|\,\,\rangle$ over the excitation basis correspond to the dimensions of the corresponding irreducible representation~\cite{supp}.
-The correspondence enables the representation of the excitation basis using the Young diagrams, and, crucially, the branching rules of the permutation group guarantees the relation~\cite{supp}
+A key observation is that each excitation basis state $|k_{N_e},\dots ,k_1\rangle$ can be mapped to an irreducible representation of the permutation group.
+To see this explicitly, we start from the actions of $\hat{K}$ and $\hat{K}^\dagger$ on the excitation basis: